ShaunCurtis/Shaun.Blazor.CSS/readme.md

 ### Build the Customized Bootstrap

-To build a custom version of Bootstrap we need to add the new SASS files into the compile process.
+To build the custom version of Bootstrap, we need to add the new SASS files into the compile process.

 Edit *SASS/bootstrap-site.scss*